 - Duration: Protection is usually 15-25 years since jurisdiction requires.

-Relevance to SEO: IP protection of the companies involved in such sectors as fashion, product design, or packaging guarantees that their designs would never be copied by business rivals.
+IP protection of the companies involved in such sectors as fashion, product design, or packaging guarantees that their designs would never be copied by business rivals.
 IP right protection thereof allows them to establish brand identity hassle-free, thereby allowing the brand to become search-engine friendly and popular on the internet.

 6. Geographical Indications (GIs)